my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 This setting specifies the port number of the device's web server.
 Must only be set if different from default HTTP port 80.
 Must also be included in the `webtunnel.ports` list.

+If the device has only a HTTPS server, specify the port of the server here and set the `webtunnel.httpsRequired` property to true.

+#### webtunnel.httpsRequired

+Set this property to `true` if the device only has a HTTPS server.
+In this case, `WebTunnelAgent` will connect to the designated device HTTP server port (`webtunnel.httpPort`) over TLS.

 #### webtunnel.httpPath

 This optional setting specifies the default URI path of the device's web server.